 The product you launch, no matter how early-stage, must always provide a great user experience.
 It simply cannot look rushed or unfinished — every button needs to function properly, and you need to be sure that the software is free from any bugs or errors.

-It’s fine for an MVP to be the first iteration of a market-ready solution, but launching with a substandard product is totally counterintuitive.
+It’s fine for a Minimum Viable Product to be the first iteration of a market-ready solution, but launching with a substandard product is totally counterintuitive.
 You won’t learn anything from disappointing your users, they’ll simply go elsewhere — and that’s the worst-case scenario for any new business.

 You may be surprised to learn how many of the world’s most successful brands started as minimum viable products.
 Here are a few of our favorite stories: